lsst/rubin_sim/README.md

 # rubin_sim
-Scheduler, survey strategy analysis, and other simulation tools for Rubin Observaotry.
+Scheduler, survey strategy analysis, and other simulation tools for Rubin Observatory.